Rapptz/discord.py/docs/api.rst

 .. function:: on_reaction_clear(message, reactions)

-    Called when a message has all its reactions removed from it.
+    Called when a message has all its reactions removed.
 Similar to :func:`on_message_edit`, if the message is not found in the internal message cache, then this event will not be called.
 Consider using :func:`on_raw_reaction_clear` instead.